 Home to the world-famous Wineglass Bay, Freycinet National Park protects 169 square kilometres of rugged Freycinet Peninsula coastline dominated by pink granite mountains and idyllic bays with white sandy beaches.
 One of the best ways to explore the park is to take a few walks through its stunning landscape.

 There are some spectacular walks in Freycinet National Park, from easy 10-minute strolls to steep mountain climbs, and multi-day hiking adventures.
-But if you only have one day in Freycinet and looking to explore as many different landscapes in the park as you can, then taking a few shorter walks is the way to go.
+But if you are visiting Freycinet as part of your Tasmanian East Coast road trip and only have one day in the park, then taking a few shorter walks may be the way to go.

 Freycinet National Park is home to 4 of Tasmania’s 60 Great Short Walks and you can easily do all of them in a day.
 The longest of the 4 is the Wineglass Bay and Hazards Beach walk – an 11-km circuit that takes 4-5 hours to complete.
 If it sounds a bit much, you can easily do a shorter version of this track, the Wineglass Bay Lookout walk, one of the most famous walks in Tasmania.

 Here is a guide to 4 Great Short Walks you can do in one day at Freycinet National Park.
 It also includes some of the particularly stunning spots to explore along the way, and tips on finding wildlife in Freycinet.